bkper/bkper-sheets/README.md

-## Reporting and/or record transactions to your books easily
+## Report and/or record transactions to your books easily

 The Bkper add-on for Google Sheets lets you record transactions from Google Sheets and fetch Balance Values and Transactions with Bkper Sheets Functions from your book into Google Sheets.
 So, you centralize financial data on Bkper to create a balance sheet and P&L statements on Google Sheets.